oiao/clut/README.md

 The package was originally created for the purpose of re-creating CLUT filters from a set of edited and un-edited images.
 When is this necessary?
-Usually, if one wanted to _'rip'_ a filter from your favourite app, all that needs to be done is loading an identity HaldCLUT image and applying the desired filter to it.
+Usually, if one wanted to 'rip' a filter from your favourite app, all that needs to be done is loading an identity HaldCLUT image and applying the desired filter to it.
-This is not easily possible if the application of a filter happens on a camera instead of an app, the since raw image data is modified directly.
+This is not easily possible if the application of a filter happens on a camera instead of an app, since the raw image data is often modified directly.
 The Ricoh GR for example has a much-loved positive film effect, but I could not apply it to arbitrary images on my computer... until now.